 1) Calendar entries are not synced properly among the devices.

-2) If an appointment in calendar is postponed by his secretary or himself to other date, it will be okay for some time, but comes back to previous date again later.
+2) If an appointment in the calendar is postponed by his secretary or himself to another date, it will be okay for some time, but comes back to the previous date again later.

 3) Recurring reminders pop up even after deleting them.

 4) Most of the contacts synced from Exchange server show email address with IMCEAEX prefix, that looks really weird without proper email domain address.

 5) Always some complaints about his contacts and calendar entries in his devices or laptop.

 Since only this user is facing these types of issues, though there are more mail users with several ActiveSync enabled devices, we could suspect that something is wrong with the particular user’s mailbox or configuration, or one of his devices.